 You may attend and participate in the meetings, or

 You may watch the meeting recordings and take a short quiz related to the information shared and discussed.
-The quiz will be posted within 2 business days of the meeting.
+The quiz will be posted within 1 business day of the meeting.

 Please review the Zoom Session Attendance/Participation Rubric below.